A photo of a server rack with many servers.

 Replication.
 With replication, a distributed storage infrastructure will store replicas of data on multiple machines.
 When all machines have the same data, any machine can respond to a read query, increasing the system’s throughput for read requests.

-The complexity of replication lies in how to perform write operations: When data is added or changed, this change needs to be reflected in all replicas.
-Unfortunately, we cannot guarantee that all replicas perform updates at exactly the same time and in the same order – if two clients independently try to change the same value at the same time or nearly at the same time, the different replicas may receive the changes in different orders resulting in different results.
+The complexity of replication lies in how to perform write operations: when data is added or changed, this change needs to be reflected in all replicas.
+Unfortunately, we cannot guarantee that all replicas perform updates at exactly the same time and in the same order—if two clients independently try to change the same value at the same time or nearly at the same time, the different replicas may receive the changes in different orders resulting in different results.
 Worse, updates may fail on some but not all replicas for any reason (e.g., out of space, network outage, hardware failure).
 For all these reasons, there is a risk of inconsistent data across replicas, where different replicas hold different versions of the data and return different answers to queries.
 In our running example, a user might observe that a deleted photo occasionally reappears in the app, when the app reads from a replica where the delete operation failed.

-There are many different approaches to ensuring consistency across replicas, all with different limitations and tradeoffs, and all implemented in different readily available infrastructure solutions.
+There are many different approaches to ensuring consistency across replicas, all with different limitations and trade-offs, and all implemented in different readily available infrastructure solutions.
 The most common are:

 An architectural diagram with two clients and three databases, where both clients write to one of the databases labeled as primary database but read from all three databases.
 The primary database has an arrow to the other two databases labeled "sync".